 Probably, the most popular use recently has been by people at home using them to cure simple ailments and in treating wounds.
 Many people are replacing antibiotics and medicines with herbal remedies that are being made in their own homes.
 As a result, fewer people are relying on over-the-counter drugs.

 Consequently, caution must be taken when ingesting certain herbs and their parts.
 Some parts are highly toxic and can be fatal.
 Research is important as is an understanding of each one before taking it upon yourself to try new things in the home.
+Some herbs like stevia have been used instead of using white sugar, but there are other healthy sweetener alternatives too.

 Remember, always gather herbs on dry days as early as possible after the morning dew has dried.
 Usually, the leaves of young plants before flowering, are the best.
 It is best to cut them with pruning shears or scissors.
 When harvesting, it is best to leave at least a 4-inch stem if it is an annual, and if a perennial, two-thirds.
 Always wash before use.